4D topological textures in light: Supplemental Information

 The C-lines are found from the constraint \(\mathbf{E} \cdot \mathbf{E}=0\) \cite{Berry_Dennis_EdotE}.
 Since \(\mathbf{E} \cdot \mathbf{E}\) is a complex quantity, this constraint imposes two conditions, each defining a surface, and the intersections of these surfaces are the C-lines.
-Figure \ref{fig:LClines} shows the normalized spin density vector \(\mathbf{s} = \mathrm{Im}\:(\mathbf{E}^* \times \mathbf{E})/|\mathbf{E}|^2\) along the C-lines.
-This vector is normal to the plane containing the ellipse, and its magnitude is proportional to the area of the normalized ellipse, ranging from 0 (linear polarization) to 1 (circular polarization).
-The equations describing the C-lines and $\mathbf{s}$ are inlcuded in the supplementary material in subsection \ref{supplementary_Clines}.